Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Proof of Lemma

-\begin{lemma}[Total error probability] The probability that the action selected by \NAM\ is not the best action (action with the highest reward) is at most $\frac{1}{NT^2}$. \end{lemma} \begin{proof} To bound the probability of error of \cref{alg:dama}, we define the event $\mathcal{E}$ which is the event when the algorithm makes an error.
-The algorithm makes an error when either SORT subroutine, or MERGE subroutine, or both make an error.
+To bound the probability of error of Algorithm 1, we define the event $\mathcal{E}$ which is the event when the algorithm makes an error.
+The algorithm makes an error when either the SORT subroutine, the MERGE subroutine, or both make an error.
 So, we can write the error event as a union of error events in sorting and error events in merging.
-Let $\mathcal{E}_{s}$ the event where at least one of the $\frac{N}{K+1}$ calls made to \cref{alg:da} resulted in an incorrect list, and $\mathcal{E}_m$ be the event where at least one of the $\frac{N}{K+1} - 1$ merges is in error.
+Let $\mathcal{E}_{s}$ the event where at least one of the $\frac{N}{K+1}$ calls made to Algorithm 2 resulted in an incorrect list, and $\mathcal{E}_m$ be the event where at least one of the $\frac{N}{K+1} - 1$ merges is in error.

 Since the probability of the union of events is upper bounded by the sum of probabilities of individual events, we get

 We now identify upper bounds for $P\left(\mathcal{E}_s\right)$ and $P\left(\mathcal{E}_m\right)$ by breaking down the error events into error in each call to SORT and MERGE subroutine.